Computing the quantum guesswork: a quadratic assignment problem: Introduction

 \section{Introduction}

-We consider the following communication scenario.
+We consider the following communication scenario, described in terms of standard concepts and results in quantum information theory~\cite{Wil17}.
 Let an ensemble of quantum states be given.
 At each round, a referee prepares a state from the ensemble.
 The task is to guess which state it is, being allowed to query one state at a time until the referee's answer is on the affirmative, at which point a new round begins.
-The cost function is represented by the average number of queries needed to correctly guess the state of the ensemble, and is therefore referred to as the \textit{quantum guesswork}~\cite{Mas94, Ari96, AM98a, AM98b, Pli98, MS04, Sun07, HS10, CD13, SV18, Sas18, CCWF15, HKDW20, DBK21}.
+The cost function is represented by the average number of queries needed to correctly guess the state of the ensemble, and is therefore referred to as the \textit{quantum guesswork}~\cite{Mas94, Ari96, AM98a, AM98b, Pli98, MS04, Sun07, HS10, CD13, SV18, Sas18, CCWF15, HKDW20, DBK22}.
 Notice that, if multiple states could be queried at a time, the corresponding cost function would instead be the entropy~\cite{HKDW20} of the ensemble.

-The most general strategy consists of measuring the state with a quantum measurement.
-The outcomes of any quantum measurement are classical labels, in this case represented by tuples of states.
-One then queries the states in the order they appear in the tuple.
-In other words, one will first ask the referee if the prepared state is the first appearing in the output tuple.
-If the answer is on the negative, one will proceed asking about the second state appearing in the output tuple, and so on, with the goal of correctly guessing with the minimum number of queries.
-Notice, in particular, that a strategy employing sequential uses of quantum instruments, each producing one state to be queried, reduces~\cite{HKDW20} to the present strategy by considering the composition of the instruments and discarding the final state.
+The most general strategy consists of a sequence of nondemolishing quantum measurements (quantum instruments), each producing as a classical outcome the next query for the referee.
+However, as further detailed in Ref.~\cite{HKDW20}, by considering the composition of such instruments, such a strategy reduces to performing a single quantum measurement (on the single copy of the state provided by the referee), whose classical outcomes are represented by tuples of ordered queries for the referee.
+In other words, one will first query the referee for the state corresponding to the first entry in the output tuple.
+If the answer is on the negative, one will proceed querying for the second entry in the output tuple, and so on, with the goal of correctly guessing with the minimum number of queries.